voidpenguin-28/Textractor-ExtraExtensions/Textractor.VndbCharNameMapper/README.md

 	VnIdDelim=;
 	;;...omitted...
 	```
+5. **MappingMode**: Controls how name mappings should be applied.
+	- Default value: '1' (apply only name mappings)
+	- Possible values:
+		- **0**: Do not apply any mappings.
+			- Even when using this mode, name/gender mappings will still be retrieved and cached; however, they will not be applied to the text being processed by Textractor.
+		- **1**: Only apply name mappings (no gender mappings).
+		- **2**: Apply name and gender mappings.
+			- Gender is suffixed to the name mapping in parenthesis.
+				- If gender is unknown (U), only the name will be mapped.
+			- Ex: Name=Azusa, Gender=Female: "*Azusa (F)「ち、ちがわい！」*"
+			- Possible gender values:
+				- **M**: Male
+				- **F**: Female
+				- **U**: Unknown
-5. **MinNameCharSize**: The minimum number of Japanese characters that must be present in a name.
+6. **MinNameCharSize**: The minimum number of Japanese characters that must be present in a name.
 	- If a character's name is less than this number, then that name will not get mapped.
 	- Default value: '2'
 	- Ex: If this value is set to '2' and a character has a first or last name that is only 1 JP character long (ex: 杏), then that name will not get mapped to English.
 	- This config value exists to reduce potential false positives in certain cirumstances.
 For example, if a character's name is 杏, but a sentence uses the kanji 杏 within other non-name words, then that would result in an incorrect JP=>EN mapping.
 		- If you are not concerned about false positives, then you can simply adjust this value to '1', and thus all names will get mapped regardless of length.
-6. **ActiveThreadOnly**: Indicates if this extension should only map names for the currently selected thread in Textractor.
+7. **ActiveThreadOnly**: Indicates if this extension should only map names for the currently selected thread in Textractor.
 	- Default value: '1' (map current thread only)
 	- If set to '0', then this extension will attempt to map names for all threads.
-7. **SkipConsoleAndClipboard**: Allows you to exclude the Console and/or Clipboard threads from mapping names.
+8. **SkipConsoleAndClipboard**: Allows you to exclude the Console and/or Clipboard threads from mapping names.
 	- Default value: '1' (skip Console and Clipboard threads)
 	- Possible values:
 		- **0**: Do not skip Console nor Clipboard threads